storj/storj/satellite/admin/README.md

 Removes the legal freeze on a user account so uploads and downloads may resume.
 User status is set back to Active.
 This is the only way to exit the legal frozen state.

+#### PUT /api/users/{user-email}/trial-expiration-freeze

+Freezes a user account for trial expiration.
+In this state, the user cannot upload or download data.
+The user can exit this state when they upgrade to a paid tier.

+#### DELETE /api/users/{user-email}/trial-expiration-freeze

+Removes the trial expiration freeze on a user account, reinstating account limits.

 #### DELETE /api/users/{user-email}/billing-warning